The Mitchell Library Reading Room is temporarily closed for refurbishment. More information ›

 These prescribed limits are set out in section 108 of the Road Transport Act 2013 (NSW).
 For serious and repeat offences imprisonment is an option.

 Police can obtain blood or urine samples from drivers involved in fatal road accidents.
-A person convicted of driving under the influence of a drug and causing death is liable for a maximum penalty of 10 years’ jail (or 14 years if there are circumstances of aggravation such as speeding).
+Under the Crimes Act 1900 (NSW) a person convicted of driving under the influence of a drug and causing death is liable for a maximum penalty of 10 years' jail (or 14 years if there are circumstances of aggravation such as speeding).